ayushishah02/ics-network-security-automation/README.md

 - CI pipeline runs lint & tests; builds Docker image (push step left as a comment).

 > **Note:** This project **simulates** scanning/log ingestion for safety, so you can run it anywhere.
+> ## External Integrations

+In real deployments, this project integrates with:
+- **Nmap** for network scanning and vulnerability detection
+- **Splunk** for log aggregation and visualization
+- **ARPwatch** for ARP anomaly monitoring

+⚡️ For portability and CI/CD, this repo uses lightweight **stubs** (`stubs/nmap_stub.py`, `stubs/splunk_stub.py`) to simulate these integrations.

+This way, recruiters/engineers can run the repo without needing Splunk or Nmap installed, while the workflow still demonstrates how I connected my Python modules to external security tools.

 ---